 Compression Brass Fittings: Compression fittings create a watertight seal by compressing a ferrule or ring onto the pipe.
 The correct connection method for compression brass fittings involves the following steps:

-Pipe Preparation: Brass Fittings Factory Cut the pipe cleanly and ensure that the end is smooth and free from burrs or rough edges.
+Brass Fittings Factory Cut the pipe cleanly and ensure that the end is smooth and free from burrs or rough edges.
 Use a pipe deburring tool or sandpaper to remove any imperfections.

 Ferrule Placement: Slide the compression nut and then the compression ferrule onto the pipe, making sure the smaller end of the ferrule faces towards the fitting.